 The History of Children’s Day in Korea

-The origins of Children’s Day in Korea come from the 1920’s.
-During that time, students wanted to draw attention to their situation as a way of improving their social status.
-One of the main supporters of the movement was children’s writer Dr. Bang Jung-Hwan, who started using the word 어린이 (eorini) to mean children.
+The origins of Children’s Day in South Korea come from the 1920s.
+During that time, students wanted to draw attention to their situation to improve their status.
+One of the main supporters of the movement was children’s writer Dr. Bang Jeong-Hwan, who started using the word 어린이 (eorini) to mean children.

 Things to do on Children’s Day in Korea

 Parents will often take their children somewhere special and treat them to snacks or ice cream on Children’s Day.
-Places like amusement parks, zoos, and parks are especially popular places for Koreans to take their children on May 5th.
+Places like amusement parks, zoos, and parks are trendy places for South Koreans to take their children on May 5th.

 Everland is located in Yongin, near Seoul.
-It can be reached by taking the ‘Everline’ monorail that connects the park to the Seoul subway network.
+You can reach it by taking the “Everline” monorail that connects the park to the Seoul subway network.
 However, it may be quicker to take an express bus to the park.
-Everland contains a zoo, a safari park, and many rides (놀이기구 – noligigu) and rollercoasters within its large grounds.
+Everland contains a zoo, a safari park, and many rides (놀이기구 | noligigu) and rollercoasters within its large grounds.

-Lotteworld is located at Jamsil subway station, and half of the amusement park is inside, making it a good choice if the weather is bad.
-The amusement park also contains an indoor ice rink, and is next to a department store and large mall.
+Lotte World is located at Jamsil subway station, and half of the amusement park is inside, making it a good choice if the weather is bad.
+The amusement park also contains an indoor ice rink next to a department store and a large mall.
 Seoul Land is another amusement park near Seoul.
-It is near Seoul Zoo at Seoul Grand Park (대공원 – daegongwon) subway station in Gwacheon.
+It is near Seoul Zoo at Seoul Grand Park (대공원 | daegongwon) subway station in Gwacheon.

 If you want to learn the different names of animals in Korean, then a trip to the zoo is a great way to practice these words.
 Quickly learn the names of the animals the night before, then you can practice the new vocabulary all day and make strong memories.
 Here are three animals to get you started:

-Lion – 사자 (saja)
+- Lion – 사자 (saja)

-Tiger – 호랑이 (horangi)
+- Tiger – 호랑이 (horangi)

-Elephant – 코끼리 (kokkiri)
+- Elephant – 코끼리 (kokkiri)

-Another popular activity is having a picnic.
+Another popular activity is having a picnic or 소풍 (sopung).
 The parks along the Han River are likely to be full of families on Children’s Day.
-People will put up a small tent so that they can rest in the shade and enjoy snacks while children fly kites or ride bikes.
+People will put up a small tent to rest in the shade and enjoy snacks while children fly kites or ride bikes.
 There are many convenience stores along the river to purchase snacks.